Does home insurance cover wildfires? (2026)

 Quick Overview

-• Home insurance will usually cover wildfires unless it’s an excluded peril
+• Home insurance usually covers wildfires unless it’s an excluded peril

-• Wildfire insurance can be costly in high-risk wildfire states
+• Wildfire insurance can be expensive in states with high wildfire risk

-Fires are one of the seven most dangerous threats facing American homeowners, so it is important to check your home insurance policy to ensure you have wildfire insurance.
+Fires are one of the seven major threats facing U.S. homeowners, so it’s important to check your home insurance policy to ensure you have wildfire insurance.
 You may also want to adjust coverage amounts for better protection.

 Read on to learn more about wildfire insurance coverage and your home insurance policy.
-If you don’t have coverage for wildfires, our free quote tool can help you find coverage from companies in your area.
+If you don’t have coverage for wildfires, our free quote tool can help you find the best fire insurance in your area.

 Home Insurance Coverage for Wildfire Damage